kingjotaro/projetoStable/estruturas/transfer.md

 # Transfer

-The transaction is generated based on the information provided by the client and their own account information.
-In this transaction example, we have a transfer that will be executed within the Stable system, from one Stable account to another, with a value of 500 Stables.
+This structure acts with a frontend that receives data for a transaction generated based on information provided by the client and their own account details.
+In this example, the transaction involves transferring 500 stables from one Stable account to another within the Stable system.

             {
     _id: "123456",